This post may contain affiliate links. See our Privacy Policy.

 - Egg – Helps bind the crust together so it presses smoothly into the pan.

-Steps to Make Date Bars With Shortbread Crust
+Steps to Make Date Crumb Bars

 - Combine the dates, nuts, vanilla, and water in a saucepan.
 Bring to a boil, then reduce to low and simmer 8–10 minutes, stirring often, until thickened.
 Cool.